nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

 ## Nautobot Built-in Django Template helpers / Jinja2 filters

-The Nautobot project is also maintaining a list of built-in `filters`/`helpers` that can be used in both Jinja2 and Django Template.
+The Nautobot project also provides the following built-in `filters` that can be used in both Jinja2 and Django Template.

 ### as_range